veebee4/catnip-cove/README.md

 ## STRATEGY PLANE

 Cat rescue centres are hardworking charities that employ numerous staff, including volunteers and require donations to continue the work that they do.
 From helping strays to struggling families with household pet cats.
-They have even helped people who are in a domestic abuse situation within their living space (according to Cats Protection (https://www.cats.org.uk/mediacentre/facts-figures)), by taking in pets to help and make it easier for the victims to get away from the situation they are in without worrying about their pets.
+They have even helped people who are in a domestic abuse situation within their living space (according to Cats Protection (https://www.cats.org.uk/mediacentre/facts-figures)), by taking in pets to help and make it easier for the victims to get away from the situation they are in without having to worry about their pets.
 They require all the help they can get, from anyone.

-Whilst looking for ideas for my donation form, I came across "https://givebutter.com/blog/donation-form-template" which had a quote on the page
+Whilst looking for ideas for my donation form, I came across "https://givebutter.com/blog/donation-form-template" which had a quote on the page; <br><br>
 "Fundraising pro, Lynne Wester, said it best during a recent webinar on nonprofit trends:
 “What questions should you ask when someone is making a donation?
 Less is more.
 You need my name, but my marital status is none of your business.
 Every click a donor has to make leads to 20% more abandonment.
 I can buy a live goat on Amazon in one click, but I try to give you $500 and you’re killing me—asking me for my street address?
 Stop making it hard for me to give you money.”
 Though each nonprofit is different, there are a few common elements that are crucial to consider when reviewing a donation form template.
 We recommend you stick to the basics:

-✅ First and last name
+✅ First and last name <br>
-✅ Email address
+✅ Email address <br>
-✅ Payment information
+✅ Payment information <br>
-✅ Postal code"
+✅ Postal code" <br>

-So I decided to skim down my original idea for the donation page required information.
+Because of this information, I decided to trim down my original idea for the requested information on the donation form.

 ## Target Audience